holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

         - Don't want to get stuck in a "local maxima"
         - Bunch of algorithms to do this, but lets see what you come up with
     - Size of "real problems": 1 billion to 170 trillion parameters
-- Today going to play a game called "Search Space Battle Ship"
+- Today going to play a game called "Search Space Battleship"
-    - Who's played Battle Ship?
+    - Who's played Battleship?
-    - Explain Battle Ship
+    - Explain Battleship
         - 2 dimensions (parameters: x, y)
     - What are good strategies in Battle Ship?
         - Link each thing they say to keywords for the day
 - Rules
     - Play along one dimension
+    - Create problem:
         - Board is 32 long (entire green LEGO baseplate)
         - Need to use between 35-40 LEGOs
         - Must have a global maxima between 4 and 7
         - Must have between 2 and 4 local maximas
         - Maximum slope of 1
+    - Solve problem:
-    - Each get 12 guesses.
-At the end you guess the other person's global max
+        - Each get 12 guesses
+        - At the end you guess the other person's global max
 - Show them my example boards and ask what's good/bad about them
+    - Helps reinforce the "rules" and specifications
 - Let play and debrief
     - What were people's strategies?
     - What was the hardest solution to find?